 Check out our favorite recipe for making Easy Skirt Steak Street Tacos!

 That’s a win in my book!
 We cook easy skirt steak street tacos on a regular basis, probably 2 or 3 times a month and it’s usually at the request of my daughter Kaleigh.
 She can’t get enough of them.
 We love the street tacos because of their great size!
 I don’t know what it is about a small taco that doesn’t make you feel guilty about eating 5 of them…..or 8 in Kaleigh’s case.
+Street tacos are available in flour tortillas or corn tortillas.
 Enjoy!

 Tips for making Skirt Steak Street Tacos